AlexB52/retest/README.md

 #### 2. Run a dynamic command

 You can use the placeholder `<test>` to tell the gem where to put the test file path in your command.
+When a file is changed, the gem will find its matching test and run the test command with it.

 Example:

     $ retest 'bin/rails test <test>'

-When a file is changed, the gem will find its matching test and run the test command with it.
-If `app/models/post.rb` is changed then retest will run `bin/rails test test/models/post_test.rb`
+In this example, if `app/models/post.rb` is changed then retest will run `bin/rails test test/models/post_test.rb`

 #### 3. Run a dynamic command with shortcuts